 Permanent establishment (PE)

 Non-resident companies are liable to tax in Denmark on business profits derived through a PE in Denmark.
-The existence of a PE is determined according to Danish tax law, which makes either a reference to a specific DTT or to text similar to Article 5 of the Organisation for Economic Co-operation and Development (OECD) Model Convention.
+The existence of a PE is determined according to Danish tax law, which makes either a reference to a specific DTT or to text similar to Article 5 of the OECD Model Convention.

 Denmark has adopted the Multilateral Instrument (MLI), which implies that the updated PE definition of the 2017 version of the OECD Model Convention will be directly applicable as regards Denmark’s DTTs with countries that have also adopted the MLI.
 As regards Denmark’s DTTs with countries that have not adopted the MLI, the specific PE definition in the respective DTT is still applicable.

-A pending bill (Bill L48 2019-20) proposes to align the PE definition under Danish domestic tax law with the PE definition of the 2017 version of the OECD Model Convention (see the Significant developments section).
+A bill (Bill L48 2019-20) has been adopted on 3 December 2020, which aligns the PE definition under Danish domestic tax law with the PE definition of the 2017 version of the OECD Model Convention.
+Bill L48 included a new definition of PEs by implementing an 'anti-fragmentation rule' into Danish tax law.

 Furthermore, the comments to OECD’s Model Tax Convention were revised in 2017.
 The question of the use of subcontractors for the execution of a contract in relation to the existence of a PE for the main contractor has been clarified.
 According to the revised comments, a PE will only exist for the main contractor if the subcontractors perform the work of the main contractor at a fixed place of business that is at the disposal of the main contractor.
 This assessment is, in most cases, based on the instruction powers.
 However, recent Danish case law regarding this revision shows that the Danish Tax Authorities may determine the existence of a fixed place of business for the main contractor on the basis of an evaluation of on whose 'expense and risk' the activities are carried on, as a decisive factor.